marcantoineveilleux/CoveoSlackBot/README.md

 Contributions are welcome!

 Adding a command is simple.
-Add a `.js` file within the `command` folder.
+Add a `.js` file within the `commands` folder.
 Add it to the list of available commands within `slackserver.js`.

 You're done!